Career Advice

 Cap your weekly applications

 Five targeted applications per week beat 20 spray-and-pray submissions.
 Each targeted application should include a customized resume and a clear reason you are applying.
-If you have an interview in three days, pause applications entirely and follow the 3-day guide instead.

 Separate application days from practice days